b00f/b00f.github.io/docs/_posts/2023-09-17-long_range_and_nothing_at_stake_problems.md

 ![Liveness over safety](../../../assets/images/liveness_over_safety.png)

 In the case of Bitcoin, forks can happen but very rarely.
-And since the hashing power is high, the chance of an adversary creating a fork longer than two blocks is really low.
+Since the hashing power is high, the chance of an adversary creating a fork longer than two blocks is really low.
 This is why in many exchanges, you have to wait for at least 2 block confirmations before withdrawing or depositing your Bitcoins.

-Most people think that proof-of-work blockchains are more secure than other consensus types, but in the real world, Proof-of-Work blockchains are more vulnerable to this problem.
+Most people think that proof-of-work blockchains are more secure than other consensus types, but in the real world, Proof-of-Work blockchains have been more vulnerable to 51% attacks specifically.
-For example, in Ethereum Classic, we have a history of a 51% problem by [injecting](https://hackmd.io/@cUBb4hAvQciAEPoU2yfrzQ/Skd4X6MZw) more than 3000 blocks by only one miner.
+For example, in Ethereum Classic, there is a history of a 51% attack [injecting](https://hackmd.io/@cUBb4hAvQciAEPoU2yfrzQ/Skd4X6MZw) more than 3000 blocks by a single miner.

 ### Proof-of-Stake